bradymiller/bradymiller.github.io/todo/index.md

 1. Scott assets cleanup in build.xml(ready to go into codebase; document process and update stuff on bower wiki page)
 1. Matrix Zend patient validation module.(already committed into codebase; need to get the modify demographics 'edit' zend module popup to work smoothly and remove the 'closeBeforeOpening=1')
 1. Kevin M. EDI module.(already committed into codebase, but need to go through each script and incorporate html escaping)
-1. Sherwin labs form(clarifying with Sherwin if this is ready for a review).
 1. Srinivasa daily summary form.(reviewed; awaiting next revision)
 1. Scott html2pdf removal.(reviewed; awaiting fixes)
 1. Scott js and css organization.(reviewed; awaiting response from Scott)